box/developer.box.com/content/guides/collaborations/connect-slack-to-group-collabs/2-configure-box.md

   1. At the top of the page click the button to **Save Changes**

   <Message type='warning'>
+    # App approval

     Once the application is created it will still need to be approved by an enterprise admin before you will be able to make calls to the Box APIs.

+    Follow [this guide](g://applications/custom-apps/app-approval/) to have the
+    application approved in your enterprise.
   </Message>

-  Follow [this guide](g://applications/custom-apps/app-approval/) to have the application approved in your enterprise.
 </Choice>

 <Choice option='box.app_type' value='use_own' color='none'>